Helen Lefkowitz Horowitz

-Helen Lefkowitz Horowitz (born 31 Jan.
-1942) is an American historian and the Sydenham Clark Parsons Professor of American Studies and History, emerita, at Smith College.
+Helen Lefkowitz Horowitz (born January 31, 1942) is an American historian and the Sydenham Clark Parsons Professor of American Studies and History, emerita, at Smith College.

 Early life and education

-Horowitz was born on 31 Jan.
-1942 in Shreveport, Louisiana, to Rabbi David Lefkowitz, Jr. and Leona Atlas Lefkowitz.
-Rabbi David served as rabbi at Temple B'nai Zion in Shreveport and Leona was a tutor in math, informal college counselor, civic worker, community board member, and housewife.
+Horowitz was born on January 31, 1942, in Shreveport, Louisiana, to Rabbi David Lefkowitz, Jr. and Leona Atlas Lefkowitz.
+Rabbi David (1911–1999) served as rabbi at Temple B'nai Zion in Shreveport and Leona (1917–2014) was a tutor in math, informal college counselor, civic worker, community board member, and housewife.
 David Lefkowitz is her paternal grandfather.
 Horowitz was educated in Shreveport, and graduated from C. E. Byrd High School in 1959.

 She earned a B.A. from Wellesley College in 1963 and earned a Ph.D. in American studies from Harvard University in 1969.

-Dav

 Career

-Horowitz taught at MIT, Union College, Scripps College, and the University of Southern California, Carleton College, and University of Michigan.
-She is currently teaching at Smith College, where she is the Sydenham Clark Parsons Professor of History.
+Horowitz taught at MIT, Union College, Scripps College, the University of Southern California, Carleton College, and University of Michigan.
+Her last position was at Smith College, where she is currently Sydenham Clark Parsons Professor of History, emerita.

 A cultural historian of the United States, Horowitz's research ranges over a number of areas, including cultural philanthropy, women, higher education, landscape studies, sexuality, sexual representation, censorship, understandings of mental health and illness, intimate life, tourism, and biography.